EVOLUTION OF SCULPTURE

 During the latter half of the 15th-century the demand for monumental works of marble and bronze sculpture grew significantly.
 Churches received sculpted altarpieces, pulpits, tombs and statuary, while secular palaces were decorated with sculptured doorways, friezes, reliefs and portrait busts.
 The most talented marble sculptors of the time included Bernardo Rossellino (1409-1464), Desiderio da Settignano (1428-1464), Antonio Rossellino (1427-1478), Mino da Fiesole (1431-1484), Matteo Civitali (1435-1501) and Benedetto da Majano (1442-1497).
 The top bronze sculptors were Antonio Pollaiuolo (1432-98) and Andrea del Verrocchio (1435-88).

-Although Florence remained the driving force of Renaissance sculpture during the 5th-century, other centres soon appeared, such as Siena, Milan, Venice, and Padua each of whom trained talented sculptors of independent status and influence.
+Although the Florentine Renaissance remained the driving force of sculpture during the 15th-century, other centres soon appeared, such as Siena, Milan, Venice, and Padua each of whom trained talented sculptors of independent status and influence.

 Early Renaissance Sienese School of Sculpture